I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportsetunitattributes.md

 ## -remarks
 <p>A miniport driver will call this routine to register the unit attributes with Storport during completion of an SRB containing a SCSIOP_INQUIRY command request.
 The bitfields in <i>attributes</i> are set based on the data returned from the adapter for the inquiry command.
 Storport will issue an inquiry for the unit at <i>Address</i> during a bus enumeration.</p>

-<p>A miniport driver will call this routine to register the unit attributes with Storport during completion of an SRB containing a SCSIOP_INQUIRY command request.
-The bitfields in <i>attributes</i> are set based on the data returned from the adapter for the inquiry command.
-Storport will issue an inquiry for the unit at <i>Address</i> during a bus enumeration.</p>

 ## -requirements
 <table>
 <tr>